TomHart91/shopApp/README.md

 Obviously this isn't ideal, I will continue to work on the app and push further updates to this repo.
 If you have any questions please feel free to contact me

-Currently the dataase is hosted on AWS RDS as a mySQL database, having connection issues which I am tryign to resolve (see issues for more information)
+Currently the database is hosted on AWS RDS as a mySQL database, having connection issues which I am tryign to resolve (see issues for more information)